Well, if you are an art lover we recommend you visit both the Museums.

 The Met stays open from 10 am to 5.30 pm from Sunday to Thursday, and on Fridays and Saturdays, it is accessible from 10 am to 9 pm.

 So barring the summers, it has better hours than the MoMA throughout the year.

 It’s better to go to either of the museums in the mornings as they get crowded by noon.

-At The Met, the citizens of New York can choose the price they want to pay to enter the Museum.
+At The Met Museum, the citizens of New York can choose the price they want to pay to enter the Museum.

-Yes, that’s right…when a local buys a Museum ticket, they can name their price.
+Yes, that’s right, when a local buys a Met Museum ticket, they can name their price.

-This ‘pay what you can’ bonus applies to residents of NYC and students from NY, NJ & Connecticut.
+This ‘pay what you can’ bonus applies to NYC residents and students from NY, NJ & Connecticut.

-The bonus doesn’t apply to tourists from outside and they have to pay a mandatory fee.
+The bonus doesn’t apply to tourists from outside, and they have to pay the regular ticket price.

 Children under 12 years of age are allowed to get in for free.

-It’s recommended to go early on Friday to avail this offer as it’s famous and attracts a lot of crowds.
+It’s recommended to go early on Friday to avail of the discounted entry because it attracts a crowd.